byte-it/backer/README.md

 - `tableIgnoreList?`: A comma separated list of tables to ignore
 - `tableIncludeList?`: A comma separated list tables to include
 - `options?`: Each option must be a sub item to the `options` label.
 The key must be the full name of the option.
     Each option will be printed in this format: `--OPTION_NAME="OPTION_VALUE"`.
-Option that don't use a value must use a boolean value (false won't be added to the command)
+Options that don't use a value must use a boolean value (false won't be added to the command)

 ###### Sample: